You’re eager to purchase your first house but realise that your income exceeds the HDB BTO income ceiling. What other choices do you have?

 BTO flats are considered subsidised housing, which is why an income ceiling exists.
 The BTO income ceiling sets a $14,000 limit on your total monthly household income, which includes all those whom you’ve listed in your flat application.

-Most average Singaporeans need not worry about exceeding the income ceiling because if you’re a young couple just starting out your career, chances are, your combined salary is not that high yet.
+Most Singaporeans need not worry about exceeding the income ceiling: for young couples just starting their careers, chances are, their combined salary doesn’t exceed $14,000.

-According to the Ministry of Manpower, the median gross monthly income of full-time employed residents was only $4,680 in 2021.
+According to the Ministry of Manpower (MOM), the median gross monthly income of full-time employed residents was only $5,070 in 2022.
 For a couple like that, their combined income would not be more than $10,000, making them eligible for most BTO flat types.

 But what if you’re like the Tans in the sandwiched class, earning an above-average wage but not that rich to buy a $2 million condo?
 Or maybe you have just given up on balloting for the upcoming BTO launches due to them being heavily subscribed.
-Let’s explore your options if you exceed the BTO 2022 income ceiling.
+Let’s explore your options if you exceed the BTO income ceiling in 2023.

-High-income earners who may not be eligible to buy a new BTO will be pleased to know that there’s no income ceiling for a resale flat.
+High-income earners who may not be eligible to buy a new BTO will be pleased to know that there’s no income ceiling for HDB resale flats.

-- Can choose a resale flat in your location of choice
+- Can choose an HDB resale flat in your location of choice

 - More affordable than condominiums and ECs, can buy a larger space

-With a $700,000 budget, the Tans have a variety of options for a ‘premium’ resale flat in many popular locations and mature estates.
-Resale flat buyers also get to choose from larger types of flats such as executive maisonettes, executive apartments, jumbo flats or even Design, Build and Sell Scheme (DBSS) flats on the market.
+With a $700,000 budget, the Tans have a variety of options for a ‘premium’ HDB resale flat in many popular locations and mature estates.
+Resale flat buyers also get to choose from larger types of flats such as executive maisonettes, executive apartments, jumbo flats, and Design, Build and Sell Scheme (DBSS) flats.

-In the case of the Tans, their combined income of $15,000 means they are only possibly eligible for the Proximity Housing Grant (PHG) and CPF housing grant bonus of $50,000 for first-timers applying for a resale flat as a family.
+In the case of the Tans, their combined income of $15,000 means they are only possibly eligible for the Proximity Housing Grant (PHG) and CPF Housing Grant for Resale Flats (Families) bonus of $50,000 for first-timers.

 Although the grants are significantly less than BTOs, it is still better than if the Tans were to choose private property – there is no such ‘discount’ for that.